crownheightsaid/mutual-aid-app/DEVELOPING.md

 ### Production
 To deploy to production, you will need access to the production Heroku account.
 Deployment is the same as staging, but the Heroku app name is `crownheightsma` instead of `crownheightsma-staging`

+## Help
+If you run into any issues, please post it in [#wg_tech](https://crownheightsmutualaid.slack.com/archives/C010AUQ6DFD) on Slack and we will do our best to help you out.
+Please include screenshots and any error messages for a quicker response.